Seanl80/Dans-Doughnuts/README.md

 6. To be able to know where the shops are.

    - The locations page has been created and shows each shops location, city and postcode.
+   - This can be accessed in one click from the main call to action button on the home page.

 7. To know how to order and which telephone number to phone.

    - On the main page there is a call to action button which links to the locations page for the phone number.
+   - Instructions say who can order and how in stand out text.

 8. To be able to benefit from discounts.
    - On the main page further down we advertise this with a call to action button.

 ---
+## Bugs

+The first bugs I encountered was when I started to test my code.
+This is what they were and the solutions:

+1. My hero-text was going out of position when the screen size reduced.
+   - It took a while but I noticed I didn't include it in my `<div>` like my other images with text.
+2. My navigation links were wrong on the locations page.
+   - When I replaced the contact.html page with the flavours.html page I forgot to change it.
+It was spotted through testing.
+3. It was highlighted that I could submit the form without typing in any text.
+   - I had put in `required` but as my form was not active and the button was wrapped in an `<a>` anchor tag it was going straight through.
+   - The solution was the `<form action="">` which in hindsight should of been the way I did it in the first place.

 ## Deployment